Righteous Brothers (Arrested Development): Plot

-Having been told that the house is sinking and that an inspector is on the way, Michael tells George Sr. that he needs to move out of the attic.
-Having made a music CD with his puppet Franklin, Gob asks Michael if he heard it.
-Michael assures Gob that he did.
-Realizing that George Sr. doesn't want to leave the attic, Gob knocks him out with ether, and drives him in the stair car to the police station to turn him in.
+Having been told that the house is sinking and that a city inspector is on the way, Michael (Jason Bateman) tells George Sr. (Jeffrey Tambor) that he needs to move out of the attic.
+Having made a music CD with his puppet Franklin, Gob (Will Arnett) asks Michael if he heard it, and Michael assures Gob that he did.
+Realizing that George Sr. doesn't want to leave the attic, Gob knocks him out with ether and drives him in the stair car to the police station to turn him in.
 Seeing that the Franklin CD he made for Michael hasn't been opened, Gob makes it seem as if Michael drove George Sr. to the station.

 After signing an affidavit stating that he doesn't know where his father is, Michael is arrested after a security camera photo shows Gob holding a picture of Michael on his face, making it seem as if Michael had met with his father earlier in the day.

-Meanwhile, George Michael and Ann protest the American remake of the film Les Cousins Dangereux, in which two cousins fall in love.
-Maeby, who created the remake, is told by producers to cut down the movie into a mere 52 minutes.
-At home, George Michael and Maeby share a kiss on the living room couch, and after jokingly saying that they "didn't get swallowed up into hell," the house fully sInks.
-Gob arrives, wanting to retrieve his father who he put underground the house, only to realize George Sr. had escaped earlier in the day.
+Meanwhile, George Michael (Michael Cera) and Ann (Mae Whitman) protest the American remake of the film Les Cousins Dangereux, in which two cousins fall in love.
+Maeby (Alia Shawkat), who created the remake, is told by producers to cut down the movie into a mere 52 minutes.
+At home, George Michael and Maeby share a kiss on the living room couch, but after she jokingly says that they "didn't get swallowed up into hell," the house fully sinks.

-Earlier, George Sr., having escaped, knocked out his brother Oscar, shaved his head, and placed him in the police station's bathroom.
+Gob arrives to retrieve his father who he put underground the house, only to realize George Sr. had escaped earlier in the day.
+Earlier, George Sr., having escaped, knocked out his brother Oscar (Tambor), shaved his head, and placed him in the police station's bathroom.
 He then witnessed Gob arriving outside the police station and starting a fight with Michael.
 George Sr., stopping the fight, stated that he was turning himself in, only to lead the cops into the bathroom where Oscar was located, which resulted in Oscar being arrested.

 On the next Arrested Development...

 Having burnt his hands on the family Cornballer, which erased his fingerprints, Oscar has trouble explaining to the cops who he really is.
-Having broken up with Lindsay, Tobias decides to quit his job at the Bluth Company and move to Las Vegas with his new girlfriend Kitty.
+Having broken up with Lindsay (Portia de Rossi), Tobias (David Cross) decides to quit his job at the Bluth Company and move to Las Vegas with his new girlfriend Kitty (Judy Greer).
 Having arrived at Las Vegas, Tobias is told that his dream job has been filled in by a mysterious man, who happens to be George Sr.

+Production

+"Righteous Brothers" was directed by Chuck Martin, and written by series creator Mitchell Hurwitz and co-executive producer Jim Vallely.
+It was Martin's first and only directing credit, Hurwtitz's 14th writing credit and Vallely's tenth writing credit.
+It was the eighteenth and final episode of the season to be filmed.

 Reception

+In the United States, the episode was watched by 5.99 million viewers on its original broadcast.